Roko191/Easy-Self_Hosting/README.md

 2. You need to host **content** of  `host_this`.
 You will need to set up a HTTP server for that.
 You can use XAMMP, Node.js HTTP server, ...
 It is up to you!

 3. You need to check your PC IPv4 address.

+   You can run `netconf.bat` that I gave you in `bat` folder or...

-You can do that by open command prompt and typing command
+   ...You can do that by opening command prompt and typing command

    ```
    ipconfig